frankliu197/Git-tutorial/GIT.md

 The easiest ways to reference a commit are:
 - Using the commit Id (as shown in git log)
 - HEAD (for the current commit only)
 In most cases, you can also use a branch, since a branch is a reference to a commit.
-However, this is not always true (such as in the case of <code>git checkout</code>).
+However, this is not true if the command performs different actions when given a branch and commit parameter (such as in the case of <code>git checkout</code>).
 <img src="referencing commits.png">

 Every commit can be represented with some sort of combination relative to HEAD
 - HEAD~#, where # represents the number of commits up the hierarchy, via the first commit if there is more than one commit
 - HEAD^#, goes up one commit, relative to the # parent if there is more than one commit
 Notes:  The symbols ^ and ~ can be combined
-        You do not need to write # if # is 1 (e.g. HEAD~1 is the same as HEAD~)
+        You do not need to write # if # is 1 (e.g. HEAD\~1 is the same as HEAD\~)
 <img src="HEAD graph.png">

 **Referencing files**

-With git, you can reference files with wildcard symbols (such as * or .) the same way as other shell functions.
+With git, you can reference files with all wildcard symbols (such as * or .) used in terminal.
 (See shell regex)

 ```
-$ #the wildcard * means all files
+$ # the wildcard * means all files
 $ git add *
-$ #tells git to do the add function to all files
+$ # tells git to do the add function to all files
 ```

 **Referencing branch**

 You can reference a branch only with the branch name.
 You cannot use the variable HEAD as HEAD is a pointer to your current workspace and is not a branch.